krestfield/docs/certdog/redhat_install.md

 https://127.0.0.1:1433/certdog

 Login with the initial username and password as displayed at the end of the installer.
-These are temporary credentials - as soon as you first login with these details you will be forced to set a new password
+These are temporary credentials - as soon as you first login you will be forced to set a new password

 <br>